tronfy/awesome-freedesktop/README.rst

 More specifically, the todo list is:

+* A better way to handle desktop icons path
 * Ability to drag and line up icons
+* Event-based signals, in particular:
-* Event-based signals (for instance, updating trash icon according to its status)
+  * Updating trash icon according to its status
-* Dynamic update (no need to restart Awesome to see changes on Desktop)
+  * Dynamic desktop update (no need to restart Awesome to see changes on Desktop)

 Screenshot
 ----------